Renewable energy maps

-NSW has some of the best renewable resources including high average global solar exposure and world class wind along the Great Dividing Range.
+NSW has abundant sources of renewable energy including high average global solar exposure and world class wind along the Great Dividing Range.

 The Geological Survey of New South Wales developed a state-wide renewable energy resource map, documenting resource potential and existing infrastructure for solar, wind, geothermal, bioenergy, hydro and ocean resources.